Limitless-VIP/Limitless/README.md

 Building tittiecoind is very easy and stright forward.

-Use the autogen script to prepare the build environment. *Node that you these commands are not run in the src directoty
+Use the autogen script to prepare the build environment. *Note these commands are not run in the src directoty*

     ./autogen.sh
     ./configure